edmundedgar/avatarclassroom_opensim_iar/README.txt

 # In the OpenSim console, you should now be able to load the archive:
 load iar Your Avatar / yourpassw0rd /tmp/avatarclassroom.iar

+# Note that even after you reload the archive, OpenSim sometimes uses cached versions.
+# To avoid this:
+# 1) Clear your viewer cache.
+# 2) Delete the contents of bin/ScriptEngines
+# 3) If possible, delete the relevant assets from the database.

 To recreate this iar and update the Git repo, do the following: